mahalrs/news-imagen/README.md

-# Newsgen - A Multi-Modal Image Generation Model for News Stories
+# Newsgen - Multi-Modal Image Generation for News Stories

+This repository contains source code for various experiments to explore the feasibility of using a multi-modal approach, inspired by DALL-E mini, to generate images using news headlines and captions.
+The model is trained on a dataset of news articles with the corresponding images.

 ## Install dependencies